LancelotTC/ms-coco/REPORT.md

 ## I. Introduction

+The MS COCO multi-label classification challenge focuses on building models that can recognize multiple object categories in each MS COCO image.
+It emphasizes multi-label classification, transfer learning, and submitting predictions in the required format for leaderboard evaluation.

+**But what does a “good” model actually mean in the context of this project?**

+Instead of relying purely on leaderboard scores, we define a good model based on our own practical constraints and objectives.

 In the context of multi-label image classification, a `good` model is often defined by its ability to achieve high predictive performance, typically measured by metrics such as the F1 score.
 However, in practical applications, a high F1 score alone is not always sufficient to determine the overall quality or suitability of a model.
 Other important factors include `model complexity`, `inference speed`, `training time`, and `resource efficiency`.

 For this project, our goal is to identify models that not only deliver sufficiently high accuracy and F1 scores, but also maintain a lightweight architecture and fast training times.